janny801/automate-PT-tracker-with-google-appscript-test/README.md

 ## Other Notes
-**may have to rename if the sheet you want to put the data onto is not called 'main'**
+**May have to make small tweak to code if the sheet you want to put the data onto (from the Google Form output) is not called 'main'**